IBM/event-automation/_eem_11.6/02-installing/04-installing-online.md

 2. {{site.data.reuse.task_openshift_navigate_installed_operators}}
 3. {{site.data.reuse.task_openshift_select_operator_eem}}
 4. Scroll down to the **ClusterServiceVersion details** section of the page.
 5. Check the **Status** field.
-After the operator is successfully installed, this will change to `Succeeded`.
+After the operator is successfully installed, the status changes to `Succeeded`.

 In addition to the status, information about key events that occur can be viewed under the **Conditions** section of the same page.
 After a successful installation, a condition with the following message is displayed: `install strategy completed with no errors`.

-**Note:** If the operator is installed into a specific namespace, then it will only appear under the associated project.
-If the operator is installed for all namespaces, then it will appear under any selected project.
-If the operator is installed for all namespaces, and you select **all projects** from the **Project** drop down, the operator will be shown multiple times in the resulting list, once for each project.
+**Note:** If the operator is installed into a specific namespace, then it appears only under the associated project.
+If the operator is installed for all namespaces, then it appears under any selected project.
+If the operator is installed for all namespaces, and you select **all projects** from the **Project** drop down, the operator is shown multiple times in the resulting list (once for each project).

-When the {{site.data.reuse.eem_name}} operator is installed, the following additional operators will appear in the installed operator list:
+When the {{site.data.reuse.eem_name}} operator is installed, the following additional operators appear in the installed operator list:

 - Operand Deployment Lifecycle Manager.
 - IBM Common Service Operator.